missionpinball/mpf-docs/devices/diverter.rst

   when active which allows the ball to travel through it in both directions.
 + A "trap door" pop-up which captures the ball when it's up but lets the ball roll over it to another shot when it's down.
+(Like the trap door / basement in Theatre of Magic.)
++ A single drop target that blocks the entrance to a shot when it's up, such as in the back of the saucer in Attack from Mars or the ones that block the ramps in Ghostbusters.
 + Something else completely custom, such as the Ringmaster in Cirqus Voltaire.
 (When it's up the ball can hit it and drop down under the playfield, and when it's down the ball rolls over it and hits standup